by D A Flores

 The reactions initialize and eventually "get the ball rolling" by first setting up the "copolymers", as they are called, and then without using other multifunctional protecting groups, the molecules by their "bifunctionality" react from one "front backend" to the other "back frontend."

 It should be mentioned that the fermentative process for starting material has not yet been stipulated and will have to be outlined further as progress is made in the techniques of bioengineering and co-culturing rumen fungal spp. and with methanogens and how to fine-tune this critical process further to commercial viability.
+There are natural gas plants that employ plant farming byproducts and food wastes that have the capacity and dependability for providing electrical power to a grid facility here in North America (e. g.
+Washington State).

 Economic Valuation of IBPN's Applications.